HordLawk/GEMSUS/README.md

     ```shell
     sudo docker compose up -d
     ```
-3. It make take up to a few minutes for the whole system to start up.
+3. It may take up to a few minutes for the whole system to start up.
 The easiest way to know when everything is ready is to check whether the `mongo-setup` container has successfully exited.
 Which can be done by following its log output with the following command:
     ```shell